bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 TODO

-    - [ ] get rid of other blog posts on site
     - [ ] how do I want to handle initial flask steps
     - [ ] how do I want to handle text editors on remote *vim* and *nano*
     - [ ] wrap in introspection